 What’s more, people with the highest circulating levels of one particular fatty acid — heptadecanoic — were 42 percent less likely to die from stroke.
 This fatty acid, the researchers suggests, may have protective benefits against stroke.

 This isn’t the first study to suggest that fat fears are unfounded.
-In fact, several studies have cast doubt on the relationship between heart health and limiting your intake of saturated fats.
+In fact, several have cast doubt on the relationship between heart health and limiting your intake of saturated fats.
 However, much of this research was conducted with the less-dependable self-reporting technique.
 The study from UTHealth relied on biomarkers in blood, which is a more reliable indicator of fatty acid intake.

 The standard recommendation for limiting dairy fats may not go down without a fight, however.
 The 2015-2020 Dietary Guidelines for Americans still recommends “fat-free and low-fat (1 percent) dairy, including milk, yogurt, cheese, or fortified soy beverages (commonly known as “soymilk”).”